heavyai/heavydb/docs/source/execution/overview.rst

 Overview
 ========

-The OmniSciDB *Query Engine* refers to the system components which manage query kernel compilation and kernel execution.
+The OmniSciDB *Query Engine* refers to the system components which manage query :term:`kernel` compilation and kernel execution.
 The ``RelAlgExecutor`` manages overall query state, while the ``Executor`` manages the code generation and execution for each query step.
 A query step takes as input a ``WorkUnit`` and returns a ``ResultSet``.
 The query engine includes support for complex, multi-step queries (e.g. joins on subquery results) as well as code generation and execution for queries which can run on either the CPU or the GPU.
 The general execution sequence for a single relational algebra query is depicted below.

 .. uml::
     :align: center